 Let’s look at an example to better understand the significant impact the proposed policies could have if enacted into law.
 We’ll assume the married couple has a total net worth of $23 million for simplicity.

-Post Election Estate Planning policies
+Post-Election Estate Planning

 Dynasty Trusts: One Common Planning Strategy